- Applying to study

 - A sub-major is made up of 40 credit points

-- A postgraduate specialisation is made up of 40 credit points
+- A postgraduate specialisation is made up of at least 40 credit points

 For example if you are enrolled in the Bachelor of Health Science you must select a key program in Health Promotion, Health Services Management or Therapeutic Recreation.
 You can also select a sub-major in addition to your key program, but this must be in a different discipline area to your key program.